Optional Practical Training (OPT)

 Going Virtual for OPT Workshops

-In light of the limited face-to-face interactions, OPT Workshops for the remainder of the semester will be done virtually through Google Hangouts.
+In light of the limited face-to-face interactions, OPT Workshops for the remainder of the semester will be done virtually.
 Use the button under the schedule below to register for your workshop.
-You will receive an OPT Workshop Google Hangout invite via email.
-At the time of your workshop, use the calendar invite to join the Google Hangout.
+You will receive an OPT Workshop invite via email.
+At the time of your workshop, use the calendar invite to join the virtual session through the link in your email.

 Workshop I -- Overview